 Erickson operated his own laundry and bathhouse before he was elected mayor of Man, West Virginia, in 1942.
 During his tenure as mayor, Erickson was drawn to the television industry and devised the idea for a cable television system in Logan County, West Virginia.
 At the time, cable television was a fledgling business and no bank was willing to risk capital on such a new concept, so Erickson was forced to found his new company with his own funds.
 Using surplus U.S. Army cable, he quickly built a profitable business that supplied television to homes in the rural hills and hollows of the county.
 After more than thirty years in the industry, Erickson sold his cable system in 1982 and retired.

 In terms of higher education, Erickson's unique focus was establishing alumni centers for the universities and colleges of West Virginia.
 According to Erickson, "Do you know of anything that is better than an alumni center, which will go on for years and years to come and help the universities?"
 All told, the Erickson Foundation has sponsored eleven alumni centers across West Virginia.
 All of these centers bear Erickson's name.
-His son, Charles F. Erickson continues that family commitment today.
+His son, Charles F. Erickson continued that family commitment until his passing in 2013.
+The work of the Erickson family continues today through Laurie Erickson’s leadership of the Erickson Foundation.